 The UK’s most endangered butterfly, the High Brown Fritillary, made a bumper early appearance at a remote British habitat in North Devon, despite serious worries about their population.

-The High Brown Fritillary has been recorded as being spotted slightly earlier than usual and these early counts reveal excellent numbers.
+The High Brown Fritillary has been recorded as being spotted slightly earlier than usual in 2018 and these early counts reveal excellent numbers.

 Known as the UK’s most endangered butterfly, this recent discovery is despite previous grim population numbers.
 The survey was undertaken in Heddon Valley in North Devon, and this rise in figures is because of -

 - Excellent habitat management, the team at Heddon Valley in North Devon have introduced broad swathes created by using roboflail, and looking after the surrounding area to make it perfect for butterfly survival.

 - Ideal weather conditions, a cold harsh winter has helped knock back braken on the coast path.
 Followed by good warm weather in May and June is ideal for catepillar development.

 UK butterfly expert, Matthew Oates has been in the Heddon Valley in North Devon taking part in an annual count of this rare butterfly along with the help of other volunteers.
 He said: “The butterfly seems to be having a very good year with over 200 seen during the count.
 As we are having some fairly dry weather, it’s now the perfect time for seeing this large and powerful butterfly”.